Protection and Confidential Handling of Health Information

 What Is HIPAA Compliance ?

-Patient care providers are now using electronic health records (EHR) to store patients’ electronic protected health information (ePHI).
+Providers are now using electronic health records (EHR) to store patients’ electronic protected health information (ePHI).
 There are many advantages to this system but also vulnerabilities.
-The government has established strict rules for the use of EHRs designed to protect a patient’s private health information (PHI) and to guard against cybersecurity breaches that could expose this protected information.
+The government has established strict rules for the use of EHRs designed to protect a patient’s protected health information (PHI) and to guard against cybersecurity breaches that could expose this protected information.

 The rules are comprehensive and at times, difficult to understand.
 There are extremely high penalties for non-compliance with the governmental rules.
 Software programs have been created with EHR privacy and security rules in mind.
 Here is the least you need to know when working with your own EHR and software provider to be sure you are compliant with HIPAA’s rules.
 Checkout How HIPAA-Compliant PrognoFax Improves Workflow